 At first, it was formed by people who recorded the album with me, John Cochran and Rita Pfeiffer, Austin Ondrusek, and Matthew Singler.
-But we have had some ebb and flow with band members as time and life has passed.
+But we have had some ebb and flow with band members as time and life have passed.
 Those three still play with me when we play hometown shows, but I met the band that you will be seeing in LA through touring and mutual friends.

 Hannah Dorfman toured with us last April after practicing all the songs by herself in DC.
-We met her the day she joined tour with us, and I’m so glad she’s still playing with us!
+We met her the day she joined the tour with us, and I’m so glad she’s still playing with us!
 Austin Gray, who plays guitar/bass, came to one of our shows a year ago and plays in several Nashville bands.
 It made sense for him to join when one of our members moved away.
 I feel so grateful for these talented people.

 Do you write?

 I thus far have written all of the songs, but we arrange the songs as a band.
 I play acoustic guitar and sing.

 How would you describe your sound and style?